GokulraajJS/DevOps-Tasks/README.md

 Task 16: Deploy a simple Nginx application using AWS code commit and deploy & access via browser

 Task 17: Launch Linux EC2 instances in two regions using a single Terraform file.

+Task 18: Create 2 EC2 instance on 2 different regions and install nginx using terraform script